resim-ai/ReCorReCt/README.md

 1. Edit the `content.js` file to change transformation logic
 2. Update `manifest.json` if changing permissions or configuration
-3. Go to `chrome://extensions/` and click the refresh button on the extension
+3. Go to `chrome://extensions/` and click the ReFresh button on the extension
 4. Test on various websites to ensure compatibility

 ### Git Hooks